-- Be familiar with the academic literature surrounding cults and new religions and learn how to think about them from sociological, historical-critical, psychological, and religious studies perspectives. - Be able to explain basic concepts like typologies of religious groups, charisma, conversion, millennialism and apocalypticism, and understand theories of religious violence. - Know the history of well-known and controversial new religious movements and "cults," such as Mormonism, Peoples Temple (Jonestown), the Unification Church ("Moonies"), Scientology, Heaven's Gate, Falun Gong, the Branch Davidians (Waco tragedy), and Wicca. - Evaluate one or more specific traditions from methodological perspectives introduced in the class through an in-depth writing project.
+- Be familiar with the academic literature surrounding cults and new religions and learn how to think about them from multiple points of view, including sociological, historical-critical, psychological, and religious studies perspectives.
+(Readings, discussions, lectures, quizzes and test) - Be able to explain basic concepts like typologies of religious groups, charisma, conversion, millennialism and apocalypticism, and understand theories of religious violence.
+(Readings, discussions, lectures and blog posts)

+- Know the history of well-known and controversial new religious movements and "cults," such as Mormonism, Peoples Temple (Jonestown), the Unification Church ("Moonies"), Scientology, Heaven's Gate, Falun Gong, the Branch Davidians (Waco tragedy), and Wicca.
+(Readings, discussions, lectures) - Evaluate one or more specific traditions from methodological perspectives introduced in the class through an in-depth writing project.
+(Short-topic paper, research paper, family tree and, interview assignments) - Learn to effectively and logically communicate orally and in writing knowledge, thoughts and reasoning about the processes that motivate and organize small groups and affect their relationships with the larger society.
+(Short-topic paper, research paper, discussions, oral presentation)